sigrlami/glaze-mq/common/README.md

-# GlazeMQ - Common between Client and Server
+# GlazeMQ - Shared or Common patterns

+Think of this package as "prelude" crate, which contains utility functions and portions of code suitable for re-use across implementatio crates.